prom-client-net/prom-client/README.md

 }
 ```

-For collect http requests, use Prometheus.Client.HttpRequestDurations.
+For collect http requests, use `Prometheus.Client.HttpRequestDurations`.
-It does not depend of Prometheus.Client.AspNetCore, however together it's very convenient to use:
+It does not depend of `Prometheus.Client.AspNetCore`, however together it's very convenient to use:

 ```c#
 public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory, IApplicationLifetime appLifetime)